Compensation issues at UNCA

 We generally approved of the Revitalization Plan and endorsed it.
 We particularly liked the fact that the plan makes a strong case that UNCA is simply underfunded by the state.
 We were also happy to see two years of investment coming to UNCA but were deeply disappointed to see absolutely no investment in current faculty and staff.

-8. Slides for committee presentation to Staff Council - Mar 2023
+5. Slides for committee presentation to Staff Council - Mar 2023

 As chair of the Compensation Committee, I presented our findings to both Faculty Senate and Staff Council.
 These are the slides I used for those presentations.

+The visualization below shows average salaries for various groups of non-medical faculty across the UNC System.
 You can explore the different faculty groups and adjust for cost of living (CoL) or not.
 When adjusted for CoL, UNCA ranks dead last by pay for every group.
-Even when not cost adjusted, UNCA ranks in the bottom third for all groups but lecturers.
+Even when not cost-adjusted, UNCA ranks in the bottom third for all groups but lecturers.

 Data sources

 The Cost of Living (CoL) data comes from Best Places used here was recorded in October of 2025.
-Here, for example, is Best Places CoL page on Asheville, which indicates that Asheville has a CoL of 105.8.
+Here, for example, is Best Places CoL page on Asheville, which indicates that Asheville has a CoL of 105.8 or about 5.8% higher than the national average.